-This is a wonderful occasion to savor a great wine.
-Admirable light golden color.
+This is a beautiful occasion to savour a great wine—admirable light golden colour.
 Intense and elegant aromas come to the fore.
-Hawthorn, apricot notes, evolve toward hints of blond tobacco.
+Hawthorn, and apricot notes, evolve toward hints of blond tobacco.
 As the wine ages, there are nuances of dried fruit and rare spices.
 A silky texture and a subtle touch of tannin give a true personality to the wine.
-Remarkable aftertaste.
+Great aftertaste.
 A great white Burgundy!

-Due to the refinement of their bouquet and the elegance of their flavors, these great white wines are unquestionably destined to accompany haute cuisine : shellfish cooked in a light wine sauce (court-bouillon) or any delicate fish (such as Dover sole) prepared grilled or poached.
+Due to the refinement of their bouquet and the elegance of their flavours, these great white wines are unquestionably destined to accompany haute cuisine: shellfish cooked in a light wine sauce (court-bouillon) or any delicate fish (such as Dover sole) prepared grilled or poached.

 95 Points - James Suckling

 A rich and powerful Chassagne-Montrachet with serious concentration and creaminess, but thanks to the acidity and the fine tannins, this remains poised through the long and very sensual finish.

 The 2019 Chassagne-Montrachet 1er Cru Morgeot Marquis de Laguiche is also very promising, wafting from the glass with aromas of pear, mandarin orange, white flowers, warm bread and baking spices.
 Medium to full-bodied, satiny and concentrated, with a deep and layered core, lively acids and a seamless, harmonious profile, it's one of the range's highlights.

 There is a lovely balance of ripe apple and lemon peel of great purity on the nose and on the palate an exquisite balance between freshness and rich extract, leading to a rewardingly lingering finish.
 It was produced from the 2.26ha holdings of the Marquis de Laguiche, using a selection of the best four parcels in this vintage.